Automated 2-component potting

 Photovoltaic potting

 Our extremely weather-resistant, silicone-based potting protects the electrics of photovoltaic devices, so that they remain sealed after construction and stand up to diverse weather conditions and atmospheric fluctuations.
 It protects the flat wire connectors in the junction boxes of the photovoltaic system against the infiltration of damp, and thereby from corrosion.
-The total construction of the junction box with its completely potted interior electronics reaches penetration resistance to IP 67.
+The total construction of the junction box with its completely potted interior electronics reaches penetration resistance aac. to IP 67.

 more...